Interstitial Cystitis - Symptoms & Treatments

-Interstitial Cystitis (IC) is a condition where the bladder is inflamed long-term causing recurrent pain and increasing the urgency and frequency of urination.
-Pain can be experienced in the pelvic area, perineal area or in the urethra.
-IC pain may increase during intimacy, during urination or during menstruation.
+Interstitial cystitis is a condition where the bladder is chronically inflamed causing recurrent pain and increasing the urgency and frequency of urination.
+Pain can be experienced in the pelvic area, perineal area or in the urethra and may increase during intimacy, urination or menstruation.

 Interstitial cystitis is a condition where the patients predominant symptom is bladder related discomfort.
 It's a non malignant, non infective condition which may be associated with changes that are apparent when you look at the bladder, but sometimes the bladder may appear absolutely normal, that the patient may be crippled with discomfort.

-There has been a great deal of research over the years with limited insight found into what causes IC.
-It has long been considered that IC is not caused by bacteria.
+There has been a great deal of research over the years with limited insight found into what causes interstitial cystitis.
+It has long been considered that interstitial cystitis is not caused by bacteria.
 However, more recently, it is beginning to be recognised that standard urine testing may fail to show up low grade infections.

 Women are much more likely to experience this (they form 90% of reported cases)